-The island is protected from the tide by a stone levee that runs all along its border.
+The island is protected from the tide and the waves by a stone levee that runs all along its border.

 At Punta Marana, on the east side of the island, there is a small pier.